0ut0flin3/Talk2GPT/README.md

 DALL-E image generation is now active using both voice and text and it is FREE-TO-USE. you can use it unlimitedly without spending tokens

-To activate image mode ask GPT-3 to activate it.
-It will be active immediately.
+To activate image mode ask GPT-3 to activate it, e.g. `please, activate image mode` , it will be active immediately.
 From that moment the inputs will generate an image that will be immediately displayed in a pop-up.

 To exit image mode, tell GPT-3 to disable it and you'll be back to normal use.

-You can also choose to display the images directly in the terminal in RGB color format but you will need to set this option before, in the configuration phase, using `app.SHOW_IMAGE_IN_CONSOLE=True`.

 ## LANGUAGES